 Ssshh!
 Turtles Nesting

-Sea Turtles are protected in Barbados because the species is endangered, so we feel privileged that Sea Breeze Beach House and South Beach Hotel are both located close to turtle nesting sites.
+Sea Turtles are protected in Barbados because the species is endangered, so we feel privileged that Sea Breeze Beach House, O2 Beach Club & Spa, and The Rockley, are all located close to turtle nesting sites.

 Our beautiful island is home to three species of turtles: Hawksbill, Green, and Leatherback, which visit our shores to nest all year round, and during the summer months, mother turtles visit and lay up to 100 turtle eggs in the sand.